Help Universe

 This guide is made to give you an overview on how you can use and access the Data Lake.
 With ITBI™ Data Lake access you can do the analysis of your choice directly on your data and with the tools of your choice.

-What data is in the Data Lake today?
+What data is in the Data Lake?

 Raw SMF in Tables: